JarvisLIGreenDot/CalculatingContribution/README.md

 # CaculatingContribution
-This project is calculating GitHub contribution for every one.
+This project is calculating GitHub contributions for team members.

 # Development Tech Stask List